kirilcvetkov92/MultiAgentControl/Readme.md

 ## Implementation details

 This problem was solved with DDPQ (deep deterministic plicy gradient) reinforcement learning approach based on my previous implementation for solving continious control environment.
+My approach is very similar to MADDPG, with a slidght difference, where in this case, the agents share the same weights for both actor and critic neural networks.

 **Changes** :
 * The critic models learns Q-values from combined states and separate actions from all the agents.